In some cases your local school might suggest applying through the access request process for a placement for your child in a support class.

-How can my child be placed in a specialist support class?
+How can my child be placed in a support class?

 You can’t enrol your child directly into a support class but your local school can help you with this process.
 The first step is to speak to your child’s school.

 The school will work with you to determine if your child is eligible and if this type of support will meet their needs.

 - Your child has significant support needs and meets the department's disability criteria.